TebelR/ForestND/README.md

 This project has two components - front and back.
 The front end is developed in React.
 The most technically complex part of the client is the graph that can be seen on the home page.
+Almost all of its code is in the CommdBranch.js component.
 We used the Cytoscape library to make it work and have added a lot of additional functionality between the graph and neighboring components.

 The back end is developed using flask-cors in Python.
 The back end at the moment is a simple Python server that provides clients with API.
 The server is multithreaded, and communicates with a stub database that stores its data in JSON files.